-Neeraj is currently on the boards of Amplitude, Braze, Catchpoint, Clubhouse, Dataiku, Kustomer, LogRocket, Pendo, Reify Health, Scopely, Sprinklr (NYSE: CXM), Tealium, Thundra, Wunderkind (formerly BounceX), Workato and Yesware.
-He is a board observer for InVision and Mattermost.
-Neeraj has also made seed investments in companies including Dooly, PayStand, Reibus International and System Initiative since 2019.
+Neeraj is currently on the boards of Braze (NASDAQ: BRZE), Catchpoint, Compt, Dataiku, Level AI, LogRocket, Pendo, Reify Health, Repeat, Shortcut (formerly Clubhouse), Sprinklr (NYSE: CXM), Tealium, Wunderkind (formerly BounceX), Workato and Yesware.
+He is a board observer for InVision, Mattermost, and Scopely.
+Neeraj has also made seed investments in companies including 8fig, Dooly, PayStand, Proton, Reibus International and UserGems since 2020.

-Neeraj has been recognized on the Forbes Midas List, which ranks the top 100 venture capitalists in the world, for the past ten consecutive years.
-In 2019, he cracked the top ten on the list by reaching number nine.
+Neeraj was recognized on the Forbes Midas List, which ranks the top 100 venture capitalists in the world, for eleven consecutive years.
 In 2017, Neeraj was named to the Top 20 Venture Capitalists Worldwide by the New York Times.
 Neeraj has provided insights on current market trends in publications including The Wall Street Journal, The Boston Globe, CNBC.com, Forbes, TechCrunch and The New York Times.
 Prior to Battery, Neeraj worked as a product manager at RealNetworks and an operating executive at SkyTV.
 Neeraj holds a BS in computer science from Cornell and an MBA from the Harvard Business School.

 Follow Neeraj on Twitter @NeerajVC and his latest posts on Battery’s blog.